devquidevelopments/offline-map/Technical Reports/Report 1 Hello World/Hello World Report.md

 ![1670121883012](image/HelloWorldReport/1670121883012.png)

 The body of the web page displays the network status of the application alongside a bordered image.
+The network status is changed by the status.js file which changes the text if the network is offline.

 ### 3.2.3 Developing Locally Ran Application